Resending Certificates

-From the Add-on menu in your Google Form and choose "Certify'em > Resend Certificates".
+From the Add-on menu in your Google Form, choose "Certify'em > Issue Certificates Manually".
 A window like the one below will load in a few moments.

 2. Locate the Response